qaalabs/DE5M4/docs/day2/source-control/github-forking.md

 - Click the "Fork" button in the top-right corner of the page
 - Select **your** GitHub account as the destination for the fork
-- Keep the same name as the original repository (You can change the name it if you have to)
+- You don't have to keep the same name as the original repository
 - Click: `Create fork`
 - Wait for GitHub to complete the forking process
 - You now have your own copy of the repository!